HomeSpan/HomeSpan/docs/Stepper.md

   * the total delay between steps (when *stepsRemaining* is not zero) is given by the following formula:
   $$totalDelay = msDelay \times (1 + accelSize \times (e^{\frac{-\mid nSteps-stepsRemaining \mid}{accelSteps}} + e^{\frac{-(\mid stepsRemaining \mid - 1)}{accelSteps}}))$$

-  * example: `myMotor.setAccel(10,20); myMotor.move(200,5);` yields a 55ms delay after the first step, a 52ms delay after the second step, a 50ms delay after the third step, and so forth, until at step 82 the additional delay has fully decayed such that the delay between steps remains fixed at the 5ms *msDelay* parameter specified.
+  * example: `myMotor.setAccel(10,20); myMotor.move(200,5);`
+    * yields a 55ms delay after the first step, a 52ms delay after the second step, a 50ms delay after the third step, and so forth, until at step 82 the additional delay has fully decayed such that the delay between steps remains fixed at the 5ms *msDelay* parameter specified.
 Then, starting at step 118 (with 82 steps remaining) the delay increases to 6ms; at step 134 it further increases to 7ms, and so forth, until the delay reaches its maxmimum of 55ms once again at step 199 just before the motor stops turning at step 200

+  * returns pointer to itself so methods can be daisy-chained
+    * example: `myMotor=(new Stepper_TB6612(23,32,22,14,33,27))->setAccel(10,20);`

-* `void setStepType(int mode)`
+* `StepperControl *setStepType(int mode)`
   * sets the step type of the motor to one of the following *mode* enumerations:

     * **StepperControl::FULL_STEP_ONE_PHASE** (0)